MarvNC/twitter-rss-discord-webhook/readme.md

-# twitter-rss-discord-webhook
+# Twitter to Discord Webhook

 This script posts Twitter feeds to a Discord webhook via a Nitter RSS feed.
-Notably, this script supports translation of the tweets using DeepL and replaces the tweet links with fxtwitter.com for better Discord embeds.
+Notably, this script supports translation of the tweets using DeepL and replaces the tweet links with [fxtwitter/FixTweet](https://github.com/FixTweet/FixTweet) for better Discord embeds.
 Note that Nitter RSS is not supported by every instance of Nitter - you can view a list of supported instances [here](https://status.d420.de/).

 ## Usage